Easily identify takeoff and landing points across all your flights.

 What is Location Detection?

-Flight events (takeoff and landing) are now enriched with human-friendly location references, including:
+Takeoff and landing events are now enriched with easy-to-read location references, including:

 ICAO codes (e.g. NZCH for Christchurch)